-Before answering this question, we need to get our terminology clear:
+Before answering the question, “should I apply Early Decision,” we need to get our terminology clear:

 Early Decision is a BINDING contract between the student and the school.
-If you are accepted, you are going, no ifs, ands or buts (the one exception to this is if you are not offered a financial aid package that meets your actual financial NEED – not what you think you need, but what the government determines you need.)
+If you are admitted, you are going, no ifs, ands or buts (the one exception to this is if you are not offered a financial aid package that meets your actual financial NEED – not what you think you need, but what the government formula determines you need.)
 Your deposit will be due within a few weeks of hearing of your acceptance.
-You should apply Early Decision to the one college on your list that is your absolute number-one choice.
+You should apply Early Decision to the one college on your list that is your absolute number-one choice, and you should only take this step if you can truly afford to pay what the college estimates you will pay, after knowing your Expected Family Contribution and using the college’s Net Price Calculator.
+Many colleges look favorably upon students who apply ED because they are looking for 100% assurance they will fill their class.
+Sometimes this means that students with slightly lower test scores than the college would otherwise admit may be admitted if they apply ED.

 Early ACTION is a favor the colleges do for students who are able to submit their grades, test scores, essays, recommendations and other application materials before the rush, usually by November 1, but in some cases, November 15.
 The favor they do for you is that they will let you know of your admissions decision earlier than everyone else – usually by mid-December.
 This is NOT a BINDING decision, meaning you have until May 1 to respond to their offer, if you are admitted.